apache/spark/docs/sql-programming-guide.md

 val sc: SparkContext // An existing SparkContext. val sqlContext = new org.apache.spark.sql.SQLContext(sc)

-// createSchemaRDD is used to implicitly convert a RDD to a SchemaRDD. import sqlContext.createSchemaRDD
+// createSchemaRDD is used to implicitly convert an RDD to a SchemaRDD. import sqlContext.createSchemaRDD
 {% endhighlight %}